polca/premise/README.md

 Also, use the following references to cite the scenarios used with the tool:

-- REMIND scenarios: Baumstark et al. REMIND2.1: transformation and innovation dynamics of the energy-economic system within climate and sustainability limits, Geoscientific Model Development, 2021.
+- REMIND and REMIND-EU scenarios: Baumstark et al. REMIND2.1: transformation and innovation dynamics of the energy-economic system within climate and sustainability limits, Geoscientific Model Development, 2021.
 - IMAGE scenarios: Stehfest, Elke, et al. Integrated assessment of global environmental change with IMAGE 3.0: Model description and policy applications.
 Netherlands Environmental Assessment Agency (PBL), 2014.
 - TIAM-UCL scenarios: Pye, S., et al. The TIAM-UCL Model (Version 4.1.1) Documentation, 2020.